Introduction to User Defined Data Types in C++

 typedef float balance;

-The use of a typedef can make the code easy to read and also easy to port to a new machine.
+When we create a new name for the float data type, such as “balance,” we can use it to declare variables of the float type.
+The use of a typedef can make the code not only easy to read but also to port to a new machine as well.

 Example: